 If you are testing a cell that is isolated from earth ground, earth-grounding your instrument system can reduce noise.
-The pair of ground terminals on the rear panel of the Reference 30k Booster is provided so you can easily connect System Ground to Protective (Earth) Ground.
+The pair of ground terminals on the rear panel of the Reference 30k Booster was provided so a user can easily connect System Ground to Protective Ground.
 A shorting bar suitable for making this connection was provided with the system.

-Warning: Two connections to earth ground in an electrochemical system can create a hazardous condition.
+Caution: Two connections to earth ground in an electrochemical system can create a hazardous condition.
 If your cell has an earth-ground connection, you must not connect the system ground to earth.
-One symptom of multiple earth connections is opening of the Reference 30k Booster's front-panel fuses which protect the Counter and Working
+One symptom of multiple earth connections is opening of the Reference 30k Booster's front-panel fuses which protect the Counter and Working leads.